o3de/o3de.org/content/docs/user-guide/components/development/entity-system-pg-components-ebuses-best-practices.md

   + Your component is fully activated before it starts reacting to events.
   + Your component stops receiving events before it starts deactivation.

-This practice prevents your component from being in a half\-activated state when it starts reacting to events, or in a half\-deactivated while still receiving events.
+This practice prevents your component from being in a half-activated state when it starts reacting to events, or in a half-deactivated while still receiving events.
-+ When you send events on a notification\-style bus, the last step in a function should ensure that the data is fully populated.
++ When you send events on a notification-style bus, the last step in a function should ensure that the data is fully populated.

 The following is an example to avoid.